 What is the big deal with VR?

-The latest form in which it does that is by wearing a VR headset.
+To work and play in a virtual environment, you will need a VR headset.
 These are technically known as HMDs, or head mounted displays, but VR headset is the more common term.
 A VR headset is able to effectively display environments that are life-sized, with head and positional tracking that follows you, giving you a 360-degree view of everything around you.

 Instead of looking at a screen, like a TV or mobile device, you are viewing a canvas that is both massive in scope and feels like it has planted you somewhere else.